Who Should Apply

 We are a diverse law firm primarily operating out of Texas with offices in California and Washington D.C.
 This scholarship is intended to help students with high character, above-average intellect as demonstrated by academic achievement and a commitment to community service.
 Our 2019 scholarship is open to any American citizen, who will be attending a college, university, graduate school, or law school in the United States during the 2019 - 2020 school year.
 Only students who have a 3.0 GPA or higher may apply for this scholarship.

-This $1,000 one-time scholarship award will be sent directly to the registrar’s office of the winner’s college or university and can be used to cover the cost of tuition, fees, housing, and/or books up to the Cost of Attendance.
+This $1,000 one-time scholarship award will be sent directly to the Financial Aid and Scholarships Offices of the winner’s college or university and can be used to cover the cost of tuition, fees, housing, and/or books up to the Cost of Attendance.
 This scholarship is not renewable.
 Applicants will need to submit an official transcript and one letter of recommendation from an employer or professor/teacher in addition to submitting an essay.

 Essay Requirements: 750-word maximum

 Essay Topic: If you had the authority to change your community in a positive way, what specific changes would you make?

 How to Apply: For more information on how to apply, please visit https://mcdonaldworley.com/scholarships